9 Top-Rated Attractions & Things to Do on Zákynthos

 See also: Where to Stay in Zákynthos

 On the main square in Zakynthos Town, this purpose-built museum displays religious icons, frescoes, and sculptures from the island's churches and monasteries, dating from the 12th century onwards.
+You'll see Byzantine icons carved into wood and there are two rooms dedicated to 18th-century oil paintings.
 There's also a scale model of the town from around 1950, giving you some idea of how it looked before the devastating 1953 earthquake.

 Address: Solomos Square, 29100 Zakynthos Town

-Built in the in 1660s, this proud mansion is one of the few old buildings to have survived the 1953 earthquake.
+Built in the 1660s, this proud mansion is one of the few old buildings to have survived the 1953 earthquake, which wiped out most of Zakynthos Town.
 It is owned by the Roma family, who decided to renovate it and opened it to the public in 2007.
-Inside, you can see period furniture, paintings, and books, giving you some idea of how local aristocrats once lived.
+Inside, you can see period furniture, paintings, and books, giving you some idea of how local aristocrats lived in the centuries prior.

 On the northern tip of the island, at Cape Skinari, you'll find the most spectacular so-called Blue Caves.
-Inside, the bright blue sea reflects the color of the sky, which is mirrored off the walls of the caves and creates magical azure and sapphire light.
+Inside, the bright blue sea reflects the color of the sky, which is mirrored off the walls of the caves and creates an absolutely magical azure and sapphire light scheme.
 You can visit the Blue Caves in a small glass-bottom boat, which departs from Agios Nikolaos (on the northeast coast, 32 kilometers from Zakynthos Town), or as part of the longer round-the-island cruise from Zakynthos Town.

 Where to Stay in Zákynthos for Sightseeing